Prospective Students

 To be admitted into either program, prospective students are to complete the following steps:

 Step 1.
-Once accepted to Brigham Young University, declare pre-major intent in either the Animation BFA or Computer Science (CS): Animation & Games Emphasis.
+Once accepted to Brigham Young University, declare pre-major intent in either the Animation (BFA) or Computer Science (CS): Animation and Games Emphasis (BS).

 Step 3.
 Finish BFA or CS Emphasis prerequisite classes and submit a portfolio for review by the board.